"Why do cats talk" Winter 2016/2017

 My goal is to encourage my viewers to truly assess their worlds and be more aware of the duality of the daily human experience.

-This is an ongoing series of paintings and illustrations of black women and our cultural identities in defining our standards of beauty.
+This is an ongoing series of paintings and illustrations of black women, our cultural identities, and redefining our standards of beauty.
 The series has become my introspective collection that describes my long journey to understanding the importance of my presence and that of every black woman that I have encountered along the way.
-This is my view on what 'Black Girl Magic' truly means, that our beauty and grace is deeply rooted in our culture.

 The current media of choice are water color and ink on paper; there isn't a specific reason behind that choice.